Welles Declaration: Outbreak of World War II

 The situation changed after the outbreak of World War II.
 Poland was invaded in September 1939.
 The United Kingdom became involved, and the series of German victories in Denmark, Norway, and the Netherlands during spring 1940 were alarming.
 Britain was clearly threatened, and its leadership discussed the possibility of an alliance with the Soviet Union.
 Under the circumstances, direct British confrontation over the Baltic states was difficult.

 Roosevelt did not wish to lead the U.S. into the war, and his 1937 Quarantine Speech indirectly denouncing aggression by Italy and Japan had met mixed responses.
 Welles felt freer in that regard and looking towards postwar border issues and the establishment of an American-led international body that could intervene in such disputes.
-Roosevelt saw Welles's stronger public statements as experiments that would test the public mood towards Ameeicai foreign policy.
+Roosevelt saw Welles's stronger public statements as experiments that would test the public mood towards American foreign policy.

 The secret protocol contained in the 1939 Molotov–Ribbentrop Pact between Germany and the Soviet Union had relegated Estonia, Latvia, and Lithuania to the Soviet sphere of influence.
 In late 1939 and early 1940, the Soviet Union issued a series of ultimatums to the Baltic governments that eventually led to the illegal annexation of the states.
 (At about the same time, the Soviet Union was exerting similar pressure on Finland.)
 About 30,000 Soviet troops entered the Baltic states during June 1940, followed by arrests of their leaders and citizens.

 Elections to "People's Assemblies" were held in all three states in mid-July; the Soviet-sponsored slates received between 92.2% and 99.2% of the vote.
 In June, John Cooper Wiley of the State Department sent coded telegrams to Washington reporting developments in the Baltics, and the reports influenced Welles.
 The U.S. responded with a July 15 amendment to Executive Order 8389 that froze the assets of the Baltic states, grouped them with German-occupied countries, and issued the condemnatory Welles Declaration.